torvalds/linux/Documentation/userspace-api/netlink/specs.rst

 flag
 ----

-Attribute with no payload, its presence is the entire information.
+Attribute with anal payload, its presence is the entire information.

 binary
 ------